robcarver17/skipperman/docs/import_registration_data_help.md

 - If this isn't really a volunteer: click on skip.
 The most common cause of this is where the parent has accidentally put the cadets name in instead of their own.
 The system warns against this.

-More help with identifying volunteers here:
+More help with identifying volunteers [here](identify_volunteers_at_event_help.md).

 ## Conflicts between volunteer and cadet information

 The next step is to check that the information that has been registered is internally consistent.
 Skipperman will check:

 - that the volunteer availability is consistent across registrations (eg if they are associated with more than one cadet)
-- that the information the volunteer has put down about their duty preference is consis
+- that the information the volunteer has put down about their duty preference is consistent over multiple registrations
 - that the volunteer is attending on days when none of their sailors is not attending (note we don't check to see if the reverse is true - eg a volunteer not coming for all the days their sailor is attending)